 The Greenwich Markets are open seven days a week all year round, so they aren’t technically Christmas markets, but they do have special late-night hours on Wednesdays and plenty of Christmassy extras during the festive season.
 Head there on November 20th for a beautiful lantern parade and to see the market’s Christmas lights be switched on.
 There’s also mulled wine and Christmas music to enjoy while you wander around London’s only market set within a World Heritage site.

 Like the Greenwich Markets, the shops and stalls in the cobbled piazza of Covent Garden are always there but get an extra dose of magic during Christmas.
-I always love coming here to see the massive Christmas tree, giant reindeer and all the other incredible decorations.
+I always love coming to the Covent Garden Christmas Market to see the massive Christmas tree, giant reindeer and all the other incredible decorations.
 One year there were lots of Lego models of London landmarks complete with Santa’s sleigh on the roof of the Houses of Parliament.
-As well as all the stalls and shops, Covent Garden has many excellent cafes and usually plenty of buskers to entertain you.
+As well as all the stalls and shops, the Covent Garden Xmas market has many excellent cafes and usually plenty of buskers to entertain you.

 Zero Waste Christmas Market

 If you’re looking for Christmas shopping without all the waste, then the Zero Waste Christmas Market is a wonderful choice.
-Only in its second year in 2019, this innovative event brings together more than 50 zero-waste brands so you can do your shopping while still reducing your environmental impact.
+Only in its third year in 2021, this innovative event brings together more than 50 zero-waste brands so you can shop for eco-friendly gifts while still reducing your environmental impact.
 It takes place in The Boiler House event space in Brick Lane and you do need to buy a ticket for a time-slot to attend.
-There’s a zero-waste gift wrapping station as well as workshops and seminars alongside the stalls to help you plan a greener Christmas.
+There’s a zero-waste gift-wrapping station as well as workshops and seminars alongside the stalls to help you plan a greener Christmas.
+Of all the London Christmas Markets this is one of a kind!

 I mentioned Love, Actually earlier, and if you remember the opening scenes showing people ice-skating in front of a big imposing building, then you know what Somerset House looks like at Christmas time!
 While it’s most famous for the ice-skating rink there’s also a sort of pop-up mall organized in the West Wing of the building, where you can shop for bespoke Christmas presents from the posh Fortnum & Mason department store.
-It’s not exactly a market, but it’s still a must to at least visit, perhaps go ice-skating or have a decadent tipsy hot chocolate in the Fortnum’s Lodge.
+It’s not exactly one of the many London Christmas markets, but it’s still a must to at least visit, perhaps go ice-skating or have a decadent tipsy hot chocolate in the Fortnum’s Lodge.

 Festive Fayre at Hampton Court Palace